A lower bound for set-colouring Ramsey numbers: The construction

 Proving that with high probability $\chi$ contains no monochromatic copy of $K_k$ is more difficult, and will be the main task of Section~\ref{proof:sec}.
 Cliques with few bad edges are easily dealt with using Chernoff's inequality, so let us focus here on cliques with many bad edges, where `many' means at least $t = \delta \eps k^2$.
 The difficulty in this case is that the events $\{e \in B\}$ and $\{f \in B\}$ are correlated, since the endpoints may be in the same part in some of the random partitions.
 In particular, if $\phi_i(u) = \phi_i(v)$ for many colours $i \in [r]$ and many pairs $\{u,v\}$ of high-degree vertices of $F$, the graph of bad edges in our monochromatic $k$-clique, then Chernoff's inequality will not provide strong enough bounds on our large deviation events.

-To deal with this issue, we will use the randomness of the partitions $\phi_1,\ldots,\phi_r$ to show (see Lemma~\ref{lem:XF:is:small}) that there is not too much clustering of the vertices of \emph{any} graph $F \subset K_n$ with $k$ vertices and $t$ edges.
+To deal with this issue, we will use the randomness of the partitions $\phi_1,\ldots,\phi_r$ to show (see Lemma~\ref{lem:XF:is:small}) that there is not too much `clustering' of the vertices of \emph{any} graph $F \subset K_n$ with $k$ vertices and $t$ edges.
 To do so, we will not be able to use a simple union bound over all graphs, since there will be too many choices for the low-degree vertices of $F$; instead, we will need to find a suitable `bottleneck event' for each $F$, and apply the union bound to these events.
 Roughly speaking, we will find an initial segment $A$ of the vertices of $F$, ordered according to their degrees, with the following property: there are $\delta \eps r |A|$ pairs $v \in A$ and $i \in [r]$ such that there exists an `earlier' vertex $u \in A$ with $\phi_i(u) = \phi_i(v)$.
 We will then sum over the choices of $A$, using the fact that for each such pair $v \in A$ and $i \in [r]$, this event (conditioned on the choices of $\phi_i(u)$ for earlier $u$) has probability at most $k/m$.

-Finally, when there is not too much clustering of the vertices of $F$ in the random partitions $\phi_1,\ldots,\phi_r$, we will use the randomness in the choice of $H_1,\ldots,H_r$ to bound the probability that there are more bad edges than expected.
+On the other hand, when there is not too much clustering of the high-degree vertices of $F$ in the random partitions $\phi_1,\ldots,\phi_r$, we will use the randomness in the choice of $H_1,\ldots,H_r$ to bound the probability that there are more bad edges than expected.
 More precisely, we will choose one vertex from each cluster in each colour, and apply Chernoff's inequality, noting that the edges between these vertices are independent.

+The proof outlined above diverges from the method of Alon and R\"odl~\cite{AR} (and the more recent constructions of~\cite{HW,MV,W,S}) in several important ways.
+Of these new ideas, we note in particular that our choice of $\kappa(e)$ for the bad edges is somewhat subtle (and perhaps surprising), since $\kappa(e) = [r]$ for almost all edges $e \in E(K_n)$, which seems very wasteful.
+The point is that there are very few bad edges, and by only including crossing colours in $\chi(e)$ we ensure that there is not too much dependence between the colours of different edges.
+It is also important that the random graphs $H_1,\ldots,H_r$ are chosen independently; if we used the same random graph for each colour, then we would not be able to prove a sufficiently strong bound on the probability that a clique has too many bad edges.